 At the most basic level, choosing a bearing material for automotive production comes down to a decision between plastic and metal.
 As far as weight is concerned, plastic is by far the superior choice.
 A single modern car seat can use as many as 30 plain bearings!
 While the weight of a single bearing may seem near-negligible, having up to 120 of them used in seating alone causes the weight to add up quickly.
 That’s not to mention all the bearings used throughout the rest of the vehicle as well.
 When you consider that plastic plain bearings – made from iglide® materials, for example – can weigh as much as five times less than traditional metal bearings, the difference in weight becomes staggering.
-Outside of weight, iglide bearings offer other distinct advantages, such as self-lubrication, quiet operation, and longer service life.
+Outside of weight, iglide bearings offer other distinct advantages, such as dry-running & quiet operation, and longer service life.

 Bearings aren’t the only type of component that igus offers for automotive seating adjustments.
 Linear slides and bearings, e-chain® cable carriers, and chainflex® cables are all suited for use in automotive seating – especially as automotive production becomes more advanced – and in nearly all cases are a much lighter alternative to other products on the market.
 Add in reliable service life predictions, the lack of required maintenance, and easy installation, and you have the perfect recipe for success.